 Update August 2019: it seems the train it's not possible to take the train currently.
 The new owner is working hard to get the train back on track.
 Check the Outenique Choo Tjoe site before your trip.

-Certainly visit one of the many ostrich farms during your Garden Route itinerary.
+Certainly visit one of the many ostrich farms during your Garden Route itinerary in South Africa.
 Safari Ostrich Farm is the largest, but the Cango Ostrich Farm on the road to the Cango Caves is also very nice.
 Daredevils (less than 80 kg) can even take a ride on an ostrich.
 If you're looking for a nice souvenir, I think a painted ostrich egg is a must.
 You have all the kitsch versions, but some eggs are true works of art.

 Cango Wildlife Ranch is a cheetah and crocodile park that is part of the Cheetah Conservation Foundation, which was established in 1993 to protect the cheetah.

 For those interested here a short lesson in biology:

 - A cheetah is not the same as a leopard.

 - The cheetah is smaller and more athletic while a leopard is much stronger.

 - Panther is yet another name for leopard and a black panther is not a cougar.